+A practice is an intentional recurrent action that builds and maintains capability.
 A practice is the antidote to habituality.
 Instead of being mindless, thoughtless, effortless and automatic, practices are mindful, choiceful, effortful and intentional.

-A “habit happens to you”, a practice is performed by you
+A habit happens to you, a practice is performed by you.

 Habits take us where we have always been.
 Practices take us to the new places we want to live in.

 - they also act as scaffolding for MPa; ref "Living beginnings".
 This I think is an example of the ::investment-vs-indulgence trade-off::